Although many healthy lifestyle programs state, ‘it’s not a diet’, the belief that being overweight is unhealthy remains.

 It comes with a list of rules?
 It’s a diet.

-Not only do these lifestyle changes often come with stringent rules, but they can also provoke anxiety and be socially isolating.
-It’s even possible that you believe your friends are attempting to poison you with their grandmother’s fruit cake or other harmful substances such as gluten, sugar, honey or, as is the case with some popular diets, bananas.
+It’s even possible that you believe your friends are attempting to poison you (or sabotage your health) with their grandmother’s fruit cake or other harmful substances such as gluten, sugar, honey or, as is the case with some popular diets, bananas.

 No matter how alluring the names and the stated health benefits of many popular lifestyle programs, they are typically diets by another guise.